-The Company's developed technology was obtained through its acquisition of Pregenen, a privately-held biotechnology company.
+The Company's intangible assets consist entirely of developed technology, obtained through its acquisition of Pregenen, a privately-held biotechnology company.
 As a result, the Company obtained gene editing and cell signaling technology with a broad range of potential therapeutic applications.
 The Company considered the intangible asset acquired to be developed technology, as at the date of the acquisition it could be used the way it was intended to be used in certain ongoing research and development activities.
-The gene editing platform intangible asset is being amortized on a straight-line basis over its expected useful life of approximately eight years from the date of the acquisition.
-Please refer to Note 4, Fair value measurements, and Note 9, Commitments and contingencies, for further information.
+The gene editing platform intangible asset is being amortized to research and development expense over its expected useful life of approximately eight years from the date of the acquisition.